 Big Major Cay (also known as Major Cay) is an uninhabited island in Exuma, Bahamas.
-The island is home to Pig Beach, a beach that is populated by a colony of feral pigs.
-It has become a tourist attraction in modern times.
+The island is home to Pig Beach, a beach populated by a colony of feral pigs, and it has become a tourist attraction in modern times.

 When they never returned, the pigs made themselves at home.
 Second, it is rumored that the pigs swam ashore after surviving a shipwreck.
 And last, the pigs may have been bred in preparation for feeding the locals during the Gulf War when food supply chains were threatened.

 Like the rest of the Bahamas, Big Major Cay is warm year-round.
-You can expect a few occasional rain showers.
-The ocean temperature is perfect for swimming at any time of year.
+You can expect occasional rain showers, and the ocean temperature is perfect for swimming any time of year.

 Big Major Cay | Things to See and Do

 - The highlight is, of course, the swimming pigs.
 However, there is other wildlife to see, such as Bahamian Rock Iguanas.